Freehold Raceway Mall: 2007–2020

 Freehold Raceway Mall was expanded in 2007, and construction began in January.
 The expansion was built in the space between JCPenney and Sears in the upper floor parking lot.
 The addition included a strip of outdoor stores along the JCPenney side of the mall, occupied by 13 to 15 stores, two restaurants, a promenade, an area for community events and a valet parking station.
 In April 2007, the mall's first renovation project was underway.
 The renovation replaced the flooring, changing the brown and green tile to a beige stone tile, it replaced the green paint on the ceilings and ironwork with a more beige/earthtone, the brass rails were replaced in favor of wooden rails, new lighting under the skylights and along/under the columns was added, the globe lighting along the skylights, pillars and ironwork was replaced, a new escalator next to Sears was added, soft, carpeted seating areas were added and the large center court fountain was replaced with a smaller fountain, and a soft seating area.
 New additions include single- and two-story retail spaces, and two new parking lots which were built on site to replace those that were lost.
 They are located along the Raceway Mall Drive entrance and on the opposite side of the ring road next to Nordstrom.

 On July 18, 2011, Borders Books & Music announced that they will be liquidating all of their stores, including their Freehold location.

 In September 2013, L.L.Bean opened their third New Jersey location inside the former Borders Books & Music anchor.
 They hosted a grand opening festival including giveaways, contests, and also a Birds of Prey exhibit as well.

-On July 16, 2016, Primark joined the shopping center.
+On July 16, 2016, Primark joined the shopping center after Sears downsized to one floor.

 2020–present

-The early 2020's saw several storied traditional department store retailers update its brick-and-mortar divisions after being disrupted by several digital retailers and the COVID pandemic in recent years.
+The dawn of the 2020s saw several storied traditional department store retailers update its brick-and-mortar formats after being encroached upon to a degree by several digital retailers in recent years in addition to the COVID pandemic.

-On May 7, 2020, Nordstrom, which maintains several additional outposts close by, announced plans to shutter along with several additional locations as a direct result of the COVID-19 pandemic, focusing on its remaining top performing locations.
+In May 2020, Nordstrom, which also maintains several outposts nearby, announced plans to shutter along with several additional locations as a direct result of pulling back due to the COVID-19 pandemic.

-On August 27, 2020, Lord & Taylor announced they would shutter their brick-and-mortar retail base after modernizing into a digital collective department store.